 Research suggests that panic attacks are the body’s response to false alarms, where our survival instincts are too active or too strong, resulting in a physical response.

-Those with panic disorder respond best to psychotherapy, known as talk therapy, and medication like antidepressants, anti-anxiety medication, or beta blockers.
+Those with panic disorder respond best to psychotherapy, also known as talk therapy, and medication like antidepressants, anti-anxiety medication, or beta blockers.

 Post-traumatic stress disorder (PTSD)